 The Norman Castle in Gerace – Catalyst for Calabria's Development

-The influence of the Norman Castle (Castello Normanno) in Gerace permeated many aspects of Calabrian life, affecting the military, political, economic, and cultural development of the region.
-Its history dates back to the 11th century, when the Normans, under Robert Guiscard and Roger I, seized control of southern Italian territories.
-The castle became the central point around which the region's new identity was shaped, combining Latin traditions with the existing Greek heritage.
+The influence of the Norman Castle (Castello Normanno) in Gerace permeated many aspects of life in the region, affecting the military, political, economic, and cultural development of the Locride.
+Its origins in the Norman era date to the 11th century, when Robert Guiscard and Roger I took control of much of southern Italy.
+The castle became an important point around which the new organisation of power was shaped, combining Latin traditions with the existing Greek heritage.

 Military Dominance and Stabilisation